Can You Have a Hemp Seed Allergy? Watch For These Symptoms

-Considering the increased legalization of marijuana as a recreational drug, as well as the “new” found use of it as a food source, within two to three decades it may very well become a major food allergen in the same league as tree nuts and other common culprits.
+Considering the “new” found use of it as a food source, within two to three decades it may very well become a major food allergen in the same league as tree nuts and other common culprits.

-A study in 2011 looked at 340 patients, 140 of which who were marijuana users with asthmatic symptoms (4).
+A study in 2011 looked at 340 patients, 140 of which who were inhalation users with asthmatic symptoms (4).
 Among them:

-How about all of us who do not smoke pot and only eat hemp seed, do we have anything to worry about?
+How about all of us who only eat hemp seed, do we have anything to worry about?

 Even in the United States, environmental exposure of pollen does occur, especially in more rural areas where the plant may still be found growing wild.
-Until it became illegal, marijuana grew freely throughout the country.
+It used to grow freely throughout the country.
 The antique postcard pictured above shows a field of it growing in Kentucky, but that was back when a stamp costed a penny.

-In a 1983 study, an allergy doctor practicing in Arizona and New Mexico tested 129 patients by skin for both marijuana pollen and tobacco leaf (5).
+In a 1983 study, an allergy doctor practicing in Arizona and New Mexico tested 129 patients by skin for both hemp pollen and tobacco leaf (5).

 The results?
-250% higher rate of allergic reactions to marijuana pollen versus tobacco (63 and 18 patients, respectively).
+250% higher rate of allergic reactions to hemp pollen versus tobacco (63 and 18 patients, respectively).